SPANAKOPITA

 - 3 eggs

-- Line quiche tin with pastry, joining where necessary.
+- Line quiche tin with pastry, cutting and joining where necessary.
 Trim excess pastry.
 Prick base with a fork.
 Line with a sheet of baking paper and fill with rice, dried beans or baking beads.
 Bake for 15 minutes.
 Remove paper and rice (or whatever you used to blind bake) and return to oven for 5 minutes.
-Remove quiche from oven and reduce oven temperature to 180 degrees.
+Remove quiche from oven and reduce oven temperature to 180°C (160 fan forced).

-- Meanwhile, drain salmon well.
-Remove and discard skin and bones.
+- Meanwhile, drain salmon well then remove and discard skin and bones.
 Flake salmon with a fork.

-- In a medium bowl whisk the eggs, cream, dill or chives and season with salt and pepper.
+- In a medium bowl whisk the eggs, cream or sour cream, dill and chives.
+Season with salt and pepper.

-- Bake for about 50 to 60 minutes until golden, puffed and set in the centre.
+- Bake for about 50 minutes until golden, puffed and set in the centre.
+Allow to stand for 10 minutes before serving.

 Serves 4